liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/03-adding-asset-features-to-your-user-interface/03-enabling-tags-categories-and-assets-for-entries.markdown

 # Enabling Tags, Categories, and Related Assets for Guestbook Entries [](id=enabling-tags-categories-and-related-assets-for-guestbook-entries)

 Enabling tags, categories, and related assets for guestbook entries is similar to enabling them for guestbooks.
+It's so similar, you can refer back to the previous step for a detailed explanation.

-Open your guestbook-web module's `guestbookwebportlet/edit_entry.jsp` file.
+Open your `guestbook-web` module's `guestbookwebportlet/edit_entry.jsp` file.
 Replace its content with the following code:

     <%@ include file="../init.jsp" %>